 Few promises are more sacred than the ones we make to our self.

 Let’s imagine that the two greatest days of your life are the day you were born, and the day you find out what your purpose is.

-Therefor if you don’t know what your purpose is than you don’t know why you are here, and it can be hard to keep going.
+Therefore if you don’t know what your purpose is then you don’t understand why you are here, and it can be hard to keep going.

 Divert your attention to your wildest dreams.
 Rumi says it best: “What you seek is seeking you.”

 It takes time, surrender, and support to land in a new world truth.

 The origin of the Bright Line Eating is based on the teachings of Food Addicts(FA), which is a foundation that supports food addicts.
 Susan Pierce Thompson built her program on (FA), adding her expertise as a neuroscientist and positive psychologist with a hunger for science and cooking up a long term solution for healing a food addicted brain.

 Even the thought to be abstinent from the refined foods that take us out at the knees occupies mental real estate and hampers so much happiness is a big ask.
 The truth of the matter is that there is no easy fix.

 The only thing that has ever shut my brain up slightly is Bright Line Eating — weighing and measuring, writing my food down, eating three meals, no sugar/flour… and BINGO!